Thermal effects on stellar neutron capture reactions: a quantum dynamical approach: Theory

 \subsection{Hamiltonian for the coupled channels method}

-In order to include energy levels of $^{188}$Os in the Hamiltonian, the coupled channels framework is implemented.
+In order to include the energy levels of $^{188}$Os in the Hamiltonian, the coupled channel framework is implemented.
 The Hamiltonian must now be extended to account for the interactions of the neutron with the target relating to the ground and first excited states.
 The ground state Hamiltonian is described as:

-The first term here is calculated using the DVR method \cite{seideman1992quantum} and the second is the centrifugal term.
-The $V_N(r)$ defines the interaction potential of the system, and the $W(r)$ is the absorption potential.
-The complete coupled channels Hamiltonian can be described by a matrix as shown below:
+The kinetic energy operator is treated using the Discrete Variable Representation (DVR) method \cite{seideman1992quantum}, which prevents unphysical 'wrap-around' effects at the edges of the radial grid, and the second term is the centrifugal potential.
+The $V_N(r)$ defines the nuclear interaction potential of the system, and the $W(r)$ is the absorption potential.
+The complete coupled channel Hamiltonian can be described by a matrix as shown below: